boshmaf/sypy/README.md

 SyPy started as a research project at the [University of British Columbia](http://www.ece.ubc.ca/) (UBC) by [Yazan Boshmaf](http://ece.ubc.ca/~boshmaf).
 Latere on, the following people contributed in one way or the other:

-* Tony Cheng (UBC) -- Region and network visualization, community detection algorithms.
+* Tony Cheng (UBC) -- Region and network visualization.